legua25/compilers-flow/features.md

   if true then { 42; {} }                // correct
   ```

-* There is a bug in grammar / parser causing `while` / `for` with just
+* There is a bug in the grammar / parser causing `while` / `for` with just
-  assignment as body to parse incorrectly, use braces to prevent it.
+  an assignment as body to parse incorrectly, use braces to prevent it.

   instead of:
   ```